 Legally Practicing Over State Lines

-For specific information about legally practicing over state lines, register for the Telebehavioral Health Institute’s upcoming webinar, How to Legally Practice Over State Lines with Telebehavioral Health and Telemental Health.
+For specific information about legally practicing over state lines, register for the Telebehavioral Health Institute’s upcoming webinar, How Can I Legally Practice Over State Lines and International Borders?
 This quick, 1-hour event will give you the information you need to practice both legally and ethically over state lines.
 Moreover, it will point you to the appropriate resources to give you the peace of mind to grow your practice online and sleep comfortably at night.

 Meanwhile, please feel free to post your questions below.
 Answers to the most frequently asked questions will be included in the webinar!